 Hours after launch:

-- Post to relevant Facebook groups.
+- Post to relevant Facebook groups and subreddits.

 - Post to relevant parts of Board Game Geek.